AdrienPoupa/docker-compose-nas/README.md

 synosystemctl restart nginx
 ```

-### Install Synology Wireguard
+### Install Synology WireGuard

-Since Wireguard is not part of DSM's kernel, an external package must be installed for the `vpn` container to run.
+Since WireGuard is not part of DSM's kernel, an external package must be installed for the `vpn` container to run.

 For DSM 7.1, download and install the package corresponding to your NAS CPU architecture
 [from here](https://github.com/vegardit/synology-wireguard/releases).